 Get Stuff We Love

-Alli Webb is the founder of Drybar, a chain of salons where women can get their hair blow dried and styled ("No cuts.
+She's the founder of Drybar, a chain of salons where women can get their hair blow dried and styled ("No cuts.
 No color.
 Just blowouts." as the tagline reads).
 Webb has learned a lot since she launched the company in 2010 with her husband, Cameron Webb, and her brother, Michael Landau, and she’s happy to share the wisdom she's picked up along the way.

 In fact, her new podcast,“Raising the Bar with Alli and Michael,” is all about encouraging budding entrepreneurs.
 Here, Webb shares five key tips for entrepreneurs, especially women, who are starting businesses of their own.